hipay/hipay-docs/hipay-enterprise-sdk-ios/09-Testing-the-demo-app.md

 ### Opening the project

-Open the `HiPayFullservice.xcworkspace` workspace by typing the following command:
+Open the `HiPayEnterprise.xcworkspace` workspace by typing the following command:

-	$ open HiPayFullservice.xcworkspace
+	$ open HiPayEnterprise.xcworkspace

 ### Adding your credentials

-To try the demo application with your HiPay Fullservice API test credentials, open the `parameters.plist` file and set your API username and password, as follows:
+To try the demo application with your HiPay Enterprise API test credentials, open the `parameters.plist` file and set your API username and password, as follows:

 ![Setting API credentials for the demo app](images/demo/credentials.png)